Ripley's Believe It or Not by Ripley’s Believe It or Not! for August 16, 2015

 4. Lonely bike

-aimlesscruzr over 8 years ago
+aimlesscruzr about 9 years ago

 Saying it’s just Nebraska is an incorrect statement, here’s a quote from one story “Dakota Territory, Montana Territory, Wyoming Territory, Colorado Territory, Iowa, Minnesota, Missouri, Nebraska, Indian Territory (present-day Oklahoma) and Texas”